carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Spaces Before Parentheses
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We prefer to put a space before an open parenthesis only in control flow statements, but not in normal function call expressions and function-like macros.
-For example, this is good:
+Put a space before an open parenthesis only in control flow statements, but not in normal function call expressions and function-like macros.
+For example:

 .. code-block:: c++